Chinese New Year (Dates, Traditions, Greetings, Zodiac Signs)

 Chinese New Year Food

 Chinese food is widely known for its variety and abundance.
-Among its thousands of dishes, there are some with symbolic meanings special for Chinese New Year.
-For example, fish symbolizes surplus, chicken means good luck, and Tangyuan shows happiness and reunion.
-Click Chinese New Year Food to know more lucky festive dishes!
+Among its thousands of dishes, there are some with symbolic meanings special for Chinese New Year such as fish (symbolizing surplus), chicken (symbolizing good luck), dumplings (symbolizing prosperity).
+Click Chinese New Year Dishes to know more lucky festive dishes!

 Apart from enjoying traditional dishes at the New Year's Eve reunion dinner, Chinese New Year is also an excellent excuse for people to gorge on various desserts and snacks, which also have auspicious meanings.
 For example, nian gao symbolizes grow-up and longevity, tang yuan symbolizes happiness and reunion.
 Click Chinese New Year Desserts and Snacks to know more traditional food.